These 10 Seeds Have Tremendous Nutritional Value

 3. Chia seeds

 Nutritionally, chia seeds are quite similar to flax seeds, as they too are good sources of omega3 fatty acids and fiber.
-One serving of 30 gm of chia seeds are likely to have more than 10 gm of fiber and 5 gm of omega 3 fatty acids.
+One serving of 30 gm of chia seeds is likely to have more than 10 gm of fiber and 5 gm of omega 3 fatty acids.
 Chia seeds also contain polyphenols, which are essential antioxidants.
 Chia seeds have positive effects on people suffering from diabetes and high blood pressure.
 They also bring down the inflammatory chemicals that lead to heart diseases.

 Also read: 7 Incredible Health Benefits Of Papaya Seeds